Professional practice

 Acted (led by Hugh Mercer KC and with Freddie Onslow) in an LMAA Arbitration (2016-2019) resulting from the collapse of a Share Purchase Agreement between two ferry companies and involving counterclaims based on the alleged mismanagement of the target company, involving a 4 week hearing with an amount in dispute of up to €90m.

-Richard has been involved in a range of banking & financial services disputes, with a particular focus on issues which arise out of or are related to corporate investment, including: the alleged proprietary effect of certain transaction documents, the rights and duties of funded parties under litigation funding agreements, introducer / broker commissions, investment adviser conduct, bond issues and sales, and FX trading.
+Richard has been involved in a range of banking & finance disputes, with a particular focus on issues which arise out of or are related to corporate investment, including: post M&A disputes, the alleged proprietary effect of certain transaction documents, the rights and duties of funded parties under litigation funding agreements, introducer / broker commissions, investment adviser conduct, sovereign and commercial bond issues and sales, and FX trading.
 In addition, Richard’s specialist expertise in obtaining cross-border evidence (detailed separately) is often sought in the context of complex financial disputes where the main proceedings are taking place in the US.
 Examples of Richard’s work where the main proceedings are taking place in England & Wales include:

 Phoenix v Harbour & Ors [2023] EWCA Civ 36 – acted (led by Daniel Saoul KC) for the Settlement Parties on a point arising out of the SFO & Anr v LCL & 45 Ors litigation concerning whether a Loan Note and a Liquidation Inter-Creditor Settlement Agreement effected an equitable assignment of the shareholder surplus in several offshore liquidations.